Ishwar Modi: Career

-Ishwar Modi has conducted major research projects related to leisure, drug abuse, adult literacy, women, children, youth, senior citizens, theatre and tourism.
+Modi has conducted major research projects related to leisure, drug abuse, adult literacy, women, children, youth, senior citizens, theatre and tourism.
 He has collaborated in several international research projects and has contributed book chapters in international publications.

 More than a dozen research students have been awarded PhD under his supervision for their doctoral work, from within the country and abroad.
 He himself has conducted extensive field work in urban, rural and tribal areas in connection with the various research projects.
 As a keen student of theory and methodology, he is interested in social categories as children, youth, women, workers, backward classes and the old.
 He is also interested in the areas of poverty, ecology, health, population, movements, voting behaviour and human rights.

-This apart, he has extensively travelled, participated, Chaired and Co-Chaired at several international conferences and spoken on "Leisurology", "Tourism", "Youth" and "Mass Media" in several universities and conferences in Asia, Europe and the United States of America.
+This apart, he has extensively travelled, participated, chaired and co-chaired at several international conferences and spoken on "Leisurology", "Tourism", "Youth" and "Mass Media" in several universities and conferences in Asia, Europe and the United States of America.
 Many important universities in Canada, and US have invited him to speak on his work on "Leisurology".

-Dr. Modi accorded the responsibility to organise the first-ever World Leisure Congress in India on "Leisure and Social Change" as Organising Secretary on behalf of Research Committee on Leisure of the [International Sociological Association] (ISA RC 13) in November 1989 at Jaipur.
+Modi accorded the responsibility to organise the first-ever World Leisure Congress in India on "Leisure and Social Change" as Organising Secretary on behalf of Research Committee on Leisure of the [International Sociological Association] (ISA RC 13) in November 1989 at Jaipur.

-Elected Vice-President of the Research Committee on Leisure of the International Sociological Association (ISA) first for the period 1990?1994 and then again for 1998–2002, and 2002–2006.
+Elected vice-president of the Research Committee on Leisure of the International Sociological Association (ISA) first for the period 1990?1994 and then again for 1998–2002, and 2002–2006.

-Invited to Chair sessions at all the congresses held abroad and attended all the previous four World Congresses of Sociology held respectively in New Delhi (1986), Madrid, Spain (1990), Bielefeld, Germany (1994), and Montreal, Canada (1998).
+Invited to chair sessions at all the congresses held abroad and attended all the previous four World Congresses of Sociology held respectively in New Delhi (1986), Madrid, Spain (1990), Bielefeld, Germany (1994), and Montreal, Canada (1998).

 Elected on board of directors of WLRA for several terms (1991–93, 1993–96, 1996–99).
 The World Leisure and Recreation Association (WLRA), now christened as World Leisure, (which is the largest international body of leisure professionals having consultative status with UN and UNESCO).

 Dr. Modi remained Director at the Regional Centre, Jaipur of Kota Open-University, Kota during 1991–92; and (now since 2002) Vardhaman Mahaveer Open University, Kota; for which, he is currently working as Consultant for Culture and Tourism (December 2006).